Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 How are gastric polyps diagnosed?

 Gastric polyps are usually found during an endoscopy for another reason.
-All or part of the polyp will be removed during the test.
+All or part of the polyp will be removed.
 Your healthcare provider may also remove tissue from your stomach.
-The polyps and tissue are sent to the lab for testing.
+The polyps and tissue are sent to a lab for testing.

 How are gastric polyps treated?